irvandiramadhanabbas/Irvandi-Ramadhan-Abbas/README.md

 ## 🌟 About Me

 * 👨‍🎓 I’m an active student majoring in Informatics.
-* 🌱 Currently I am studying web frontend backend development and also learning mobile apps development using kotlin and jetpack compose.
+* 🌱 Currently I am studying web frontend backend development and also learning mobile apps development using Kotlin and Jetpack Compose.
-* 💬 don't ask me about it, i'm just a newbie :>
+* 💬 Don't ask me about it, I'm just a newbie :>
 * 📫 How to reach me: [irvandiramadhanabbas@gmail.com](mailto:irvandiramadhanabbas@gmail.com)

 ---